MaurizioFD/RecSys2019_DeepLearning_Evaluation/README.md

 sudo apt-get install python3-dev
 ```

 At this point you can compile all Cython algorithms by running the following command.
 The script will compile within the current active environment.
-The code has been developed for Linux and Windows platforms.
+The code has been developed for Linux platforms.
 During the compilation you may see some warnings.

 ```Python
 python run_compile_all_cython.py